petestewart/sorting-hat/README.md

 # Sorting Hat
 This Hogwarts-themed web app will randomly assign a student to one of four houses (Gryffindor, Hufflepuff, Ravenclaw, or Slytherin) and will display a card for each student.
 Each card contains a student's name and their assigned house.
 The user can expel a student, thereby sending him/her to Voldermort's Army.
 A user can also choose to filter the display via a row of six buttons, which will show only the student(s) in the house they select.

-This was built as an assignement to learn to use [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) and responsive design.
+It was built as an assignment to learn to use [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) and responsive design.

 ## Features
 * Card colors are cordinated by houses